-California Penal Code 632 PC defines the crime of eavesdropping as listening in on, or recording another person’s confidential communication.
+Under Penal Code 632 PC, California law defines the crime of eavesdropping as listening in on, or recording, another person’s confidential communication.
 The offense can be prosecuted as either a misdemeanor or a felony, and carries a maximum sentence of up to 3 years in jail.

 Note that California is a two-party consent state.
-This means all parties to a phone call or conversation must give their consent before someone can record it.
+This means all parties to a telephone call or conversation must give their consent before someone can record it.

 PC 632 states that “a person who, intentionally and without the consent of all parties to a confidential communication, uses an electronic amplifying or recording device to eavesdrop upon or record the confidential communication, whether the communication is carried on among the parties in the presence of one another or by means of a telegraph, telephone, or other device, except a radio, shall be punished by a fine not exceeding two thousand five hundred dollars ($2,500) per violation, or imprisonment in a county jail not exceeding one year, or in the state prison, or by both that fine and imprisonment.”